afifnz/foreign-exchange/README.md

 # Running the environment

+* You need to have Docker installed in your machine,
+* Run migration command `docker-compose run web python3 manage.py migrate`
-You need to have Docker installed in your machine, after that, just run this command `docker-compose build && docker-compose up -d`.
+* After that, just run this command `docker-compose build && docker-compose up -d`.
+* To make sure the web service is running, open `localhost:8000` in your browser

 # Testing